evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
 Soft close is a standard function for the side doors.

 There is only one roof option for this model.
-The standard roof has a large panoramic roof extending over most of the areas from the front to the rear.
+The standard roof has a large panoramic roof extending over most areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-It has an electric curtain that occupants can use to protect against the sun.
+The glass is toned to protect against heat from the sun.

 Additionally, you can order the car with tinted windows from the B-pillar backward, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.